outbreak-info/R-outbreak-info/README.md

 and more is available on our [API](https://api.outbreak.info/try/resources).
 API access for the cases and deaths data is also available on our [API](https://api.outbreak.info/try/covid19).
-These API endpoints can be accessed through the [httr](https://httr.r-lib.org/) R package or the the Python [requests](https://docs.python-requests.org/en/latest/) package.
+In addition to this R package, the Research Library and Cases & Deaths API endpoints can be accessed through the [httr](https://httr.r-lib.org/) R package or the the Python [requests](https://docs.python-requests.org/en/latest/) package.